yikouyi312/11785project/README.md

 ## Final Model Training
+3.2.5 Female Hair Removal and Training, training the final HairMapper $M$ on $H$ by the same procedure in section 3.2.4.
 ## Test
 To begin real picture editing, we utilize the e4e encoder to encode the real image and obtain its latent code.
 The latent code is then fed to M, and the resulting latent code and image are obtained.
 Finally,